500Foods/TMS-WEB-Core-GithubApiExample/README.md

 ![image](https://user-images.githubusercontent.com/41052272/226445358-eeb161b0-4995-4bbb-ae22-605e07585b84.png)

 ## Calendar Mode Example
-To display just the GitHub Contributions Calendar, just a username needs to be supplied, as this data is publicly available - no API token required.
+To display just the GitHub Contributions Calendar, only a GitHub username needs to be supplied, as this data is publicly available - no API token required.
 Similar to the above example, various parameters can be passed to fit the calendar output into the dimensions of a specific Home Assistant card.

 ```https://www.500foods.com/githubapi/Project1.html?M=Calendar&W=460&H=200&B=%231C1C1C&C=500Foods&T=0&L=0```